BuR4K97/CS319_Project-Group_1.D/README.md

 # CS319_Project-Group_1.D
 The repository is to implement the project in CS319 course.
 Group : 1.D

--Project name
+-Project name: Risk Takers

--Group number 1D
+-Group number: 1D

 -Each group member name (Please select one.
-Ex: "Fantastic 4")
+Ex: "Fantastic 4"):

--Object Oriented Programming(Risk Board Game
+-Object Oriented Programming(Risk Board Game)

 -Brief description of your project topic(the real one)